How do I calculate my monthly living expenses?

 £5 newspapers and magazines

 For more help in developing your budget, call one of the team at Scotland Debt Solutions.
-We work to help Scottish residents escape debt, and have four offices around the country.
+We work to help Scottish residents escape debt, and have five offices around the country.